 The European Open Science Cloud (EOSC), supported by the European Commission, aims to provide all European researchers with seamless access to a wide range of open science services across disciplines.
 It seeks to support knowledge creation and economic prosperity in Europe by removing technical and policy fragmentation and by enhancing digital capabilities at all stages of research and innovation processes.
-While the European Open Science Cloud provides the framework in which innovative services coming from both the public and commercial sectors can grow and blossom, the EOSC-Hub project a key instrument to implement it.
+While the European Open Science Cloud provides the framework in which innovative services coming from both the public and commercial sectors can grow and blossom, the EOSC-Hub project one of the key instruments to implement it.